MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 ### When is this change coming into effect?

-By **October 2023**, we'll be removing support of unregistered MSA and external Microsoft Entra users in the Dataverse.
+We removed support of unregistered MSA and external Microsoft Entra users in the Dataverse in **October 2023**.

 <a name="#jquery-211-to-be-removed-in-model-driven-apps" ></a>